 Allowing Wireless Small Cells/DAS/Nodes on Rights Of Way in Neighborhoods

 5G requires millions of mini cell towers to be built nationwide.
 From coast to coast, states are moving forward with Bills to preempt local authority and allow companies to place wireless antennae in neighborhoods in front of homes with zero to minimal community input.
 In some states, fierce community opposition has lead to blocking these streamlining Bills.
-In other states, this Bills have passed.
+In other states, these Bills have passed.
 Please see this running list of states and their Bills with useful links to news stories and videos about the new legislation.

 EHT will try to regularly update this list.
 If you see information that needs to be added or corrected please contact us at email@example.com.

 States with Bills to Support Local Control and Halt Preemption